-The Animal Care Program at MSU is comprised of two key divisions, the Institutional Animal Care and Use Committee (IACUC) and Campus Animal Resources (CAR).
+The Animal Care Program at Michigan State University is comprised of two key divisions, the Institutional Animal Care and Use Committee (IACUC) and Campus Animal Resources (CAR).
 The IACUC advises the University President and the Institutional Official regarding all aspects of the responsible use of animals in university research and instructional activities, while the role of CAR is to provide resources and services to support the use of animals in research.

 Members of the IACUC are appointed by the President of the University to oversee and evaluate all aspects of the institution's animal care and use program.
-The IACUC includes scientists, veterinarians, and local community representation who review protocols and monitor research-related activities to ensure compliance with standards and regulatory requirements.
+The IACUC includes scientists, veterinarians, and local community members who review protocols and monitor research-related activities to ensure compliance with standards and regulatory requirements.